emvii/UniversityProjects/Oak_Genome_Project/README.md

 - `genotype-matrix-Qrob_Chr10`, containing the genotype data for chromosome 10
 - `genotype-matrix-Qrob_Chr11`, containing the genotype data for chromosome 11
-- `genotype-matrix-single-file`, a matrix containing the genotype data for all chromosomes across all samples.
-- `samples-sheet.csv`, a csv file containing the metadata for all samples.
+- `samples-sheet.csv`, a .csv file containing the sample metadata of all genomes across all samples.

 ### Dependencies

 List of required R packages:

+- ggplot2
+- reshape2
+- dplyr
+- hierfstat

 ## Installation